Exaustia/getnfts/README.md

-# Simple page for get NFT from public Address (Solana BlocChain)
+# Simple page for get NFT from public Address (Solana BlockChain)

 Contact me or create Pull Request if you have any suggestions.